nbibler/hardy/README.md

 By default, this will create a `urls.siege` file and a `data` directory full of data files to support it.

+### Hardy options

+There are a handful of command line options when running the convert task, ranging from defining your output file to changing the data directory, and more.
+Check out `hardy help convert` for more details.
+Below are a few details of the more interesting ones:

+`host-filter` will restrict the generated URLs file to only include requests to the given host.
+This is very useful if your site uses a CDN for assets and you do not want to include those requests in your load test (that would be a bad idea!).

+`--host` will replace the request hosts for all generated URLs with the host given.
+This is useful if you're generating your HAR script on one system (say, your staging server) and want to run the siege test against another (perhaps your production stack).

+`--protocol` will replace the request protocols for all generated URLs with the protocol given.
+This is useful for creating one script where you're load testing `https://` and another where you're load testing `http://`.
+Again, commonly useful when you're generating your HAR from a system different from the on you're running your siege against.

 ### Using siege

 Now, to use siege with your shiny new URLs file (and data directory), here's an